R2Bleep2/php-code/README.md

 # php-code
-A PHP module for code forms of objects.
+A PHP module for code forms of classes.

 ## Installation
 This is a PHP module meant to be copied into [one of your PHP "include" directories](https://www.php.net/manual/en/ini.core.php#ini.include-path).
 Copy the "Code.php" file into one of those directories.